Menna-Arafat/Menna-Arafat.github.io/contact.md

   <div class="contactContent">
     <p class="intro">
       Looking for expert bioinformatics analysis or want to collaborate?
-Drop me a message below — I’d love to hear from you.
+Drop me a message below — I’d love to hear from you!
     </p>
     <p>
       Or feel free to <a href="mailto:mennaarafat.info@gmail.com">email me directly</a>.